P061B

 What is the difference between P061A and P061B?

-P061A is a general torque performance discrepancy between modelled and expected torque.
-P061B specifically identifies a fault in the torque calculation process itself within the PCM.
+P061A is a general torque performance discrepancy between commanded and actual torque.
+P061B specifically identifies a fault in the torque calculation process itself within the module.

 Is P061B common on any particular vehicles?

-It has been reported on a range of vehicles, particularly those with advanced torque-based engine management.
-Some manufacturers have released TSBs and calibration updates addressing false-positive P061B faults.
+It has been reported across many makes with torque-based engine management, including Ford, Mazda, Chevrolet, and Mercedes-Benz.
+Some have TSBs and calibration updates addressing false-positive faults.

 Will the car drive in limp mode?